duranty/gitskills/readme.txt

-Creatin a new branch is quick.
+Creatin a new branch is quick AND simple.